pop-os/ninja-build/HACKING.md

 * Install Visual Studio (Express is fine), [Python for Windows][], and (if making changes) googletest (see above instructions)
-* In a Visual Studio command prompt: `python bootstrap.py`
+* In a Visual Studio command prompt: `python configure.py --bootstrap`

 [Python for Windows]: http://www.python.org/getit/windows/

 ### Via mingw on Windows (not well supported)

 * Install mingw, msys, and python
-* In the mingw shell, put Python in your path, and `python bootstrap.py`
+* In the mingw shell, put Python in your path, and `python configure.py --bootstrap`
 * To reconfigure, run `python configure.py`
 * Remember to strip the resulting executable if size matters to you